-- 1. Observe and describe properties of materials using appropriate tools. - Matter takes up space and has mass. - Matter has properties (color, hardness, odor, sound, taste etc) that can be observed through the senses - Objects have properties that can be observed, described and or measured, (length, volume, size, shape, mass, or weight, temperature, texture, reflectiveness of light). - Measurement can be made with standard metric units and non-standard units - The materials an object is made up of determine some specific properties of the object (sink/float, conductivity, magnetism).
-Properties can be observed using, hand lenses, metric ruler, thermometers, balances, magnets - Objects can be sorted or classified according to their properties - Some properties of an object are dependent on the conditions of the present surroundings in which the object exists - Temperature - Lighting - Moisture
+- 1. Observe and describe properties of materials using appropriate tools. - Matter takes up space and has mass (weight). - Matter has properties that can be observed through the senses. - Objects have properties that can be observed, described, and/or measured. - The material(s) an object is made up of determine some specific properties of the object (i.e. sink/float).
+Properties can be observed with tools such as graduated cylinders.